brucou/-rxcc-state/README.md

   <dt>control state</dt>
   <dd>Control states, in the context of an extended state machine is a piece of the internal state
    of the state machine, which serves to determine the transitions to trigger in response to events.
 Transitions only occur between control states.
-Cf. Illustration above. </dd>
+Cf. base example illustration. </dd>
   <dt>extended state</dt>
   <dd>We refer by extended state the piece of internal state of the state machine which can be
   modified on transitioning to another state.
 That piece of internal state **must** be